truthwave/-Medical-Care-Record-Writer/README.md

 ### Example Output (Polite Style)

 ```

-\[Visit Record]
+[Visit Record]
 Visited S.K’s home on July 7, 2025.
 Patient continued to report persistent lower back pain and discomfort during walking.
-Applied a compress to the lower back, checked the pain level, and assisted with walking.
+Applied a compress to the lower back, checked pain level, and assisted with walking.
 Compared to the previous day, the patient showed a brighter facial expression and increased conversation.
 Continued monitoring is planned.

 ```